- What is this?

 Olduse.net is an unimaginably luxurious Usenet node by the standards of 1982.
 Rather than waiting until overnight, it polls for new posts every 5 minutes.
 And rather than downloading a subset of posts over slow phone lines, all existing new posts will be immediately available.

-Either never, or when I run out of inodes.
 Of course disk space is not likely to be a problem here, in stark contrast to most other systems in the 1980's.
+But I can still run out of inodes!
+And it seems to work better if all the old new groups from years ago don't show up.

 Not entirely.
 Some are missing necessary timezone information and guesses have to be made.
 Others may have been entered incorrectly when the posts were made -- there's one A-news post that has a fake Date header from 1995!